-"But Martha was distracted bν all the e preparations that had to ر he made ' Dut Mai tila was uisti acteu υv all lik e Di EDai ations tiiat Hau u ノ レビ made.
+"But Martha was distracted by all the preparations that had to be made."

-In what ways do you identify with Martha or a Mary in your Christian walk?
-What distractions keep you from experiencing an intimate relationship with the Lord Jesus: your job, your family, or your hobbies?
-Prayerfully ask God to reveal areas that are hindering you from enjoying sweet fellowship with Jesus.
-Pray that "knowing Jesus" becomes the principal desire of your heart.
+1. In what ways do you identify with a Martha or a Mary in your Christian walk?

+2. What keeps you from experiencing an intimate relationship with the Lord Jesus?

+3. Prayerfully ask God to reveal areas that are hindering you from enjoying sweet fellowship with Jesus.
-Luke 24:45 "Then he opened their minds so they could understand the Scriptures."

-aster is approaching and for those who love Jesus Christ, it is a day of unbridled celebration.
+"Then he opened their minds so they could understand the Scriptures."
+Luke 24:45 aster is approaching and for those who love Jesus Christ, it is a day of unbridled celebration.
 Easter is, after all, the foundation of the Christian faith.
 If Christ had not risen from the dead, then our faith would be in vain.
 But our faith is resolute because Christ is risen.